 For developers, such products can be effortless to build.
 Check out our blog to see how Yapily built a friendly little payments app in 48 hours.

 The tech bit

-In reality, building bank API integrations is a big task, because the PSD2 API market is set to soon explode.
-What happens when you have users around the world?
+In reality, building bank API integrations is a big task, what happens when you have users around the world?
 You don’t have a choice in the matter; you need to integrate fast.